 The KALLAX unit (or, actually, probably it’s predecessor EXPEDIT—I’ve had it that long) serve as storage for my casual work pants, jeans and cardigan sweaters.
 The striped bins are from The Container Store and the gray felt bins are from IKEA.
 To the left I store short casual/work dresses (I recently pared these down to 20 dresses) and below is my black knee boot collection.
 Behind this unit I stash dressier short dresses, for special occasions.

 Shoe storage part 2!
-If you missed part 1, it’s in the master bedroom tour (HERE).
+If you missed part 1, it’s in the bedroom tour (HERE).
 The hanging wire shelves were left by the previous owners and are now repurposed as more boot storage!

 I stacked a wire shelf extender on a shoe cubby unit to make the most of every inch of vertical space.